 Winter purslane grows best in loose, humus-rich soil.
 However, it is also suitable for sandy soils with an even water supply.
 As a low-growing plant, it only needs a few nutrients, so you don't need to apply additional fertilizer.
 On the contrary, the substrate should not be too rich in nutrients, similar to spinach.

 The Montiaceae plant family doesn't really play a role in the kitchen garden, which is why winter purslane is ideal for a healthy crop rotation.
 It is an ideal succeeding crop for all summer vegetables and can be used very well to fill gaps in the bed.
 The soil can recover over the winter while being protected by the fresh herbs.
 Due to its low requirements, it can also be combined well with heavy eaters such as cabbage.
-There are no known good or bad plant neighbors, so you can simply experiment with different mixed crops.
+There are no known good or bad companion plants, so you can simply experiment with different mixed crops.

 You can either sow winter purslane directly into the bed or pre-grow it in pots.
-When growing in pots, use 1-3 seeds per pot to create particularly bushy seedlings.
+When growing in pots, use 1 - 3 seeds per pot to create particularly bushy seedlings.
 The pot does not need to be particularly large; standard-sized or smaller pots are ideal.

 Otherwise, winter purslane is very easy to care for.
 It doesn't need any additional fertilizer and practically grows on its own.
 Just make sure that the substrate remains evenly moist.
 A layer of mulch can help to keep the soil moist and can also improve the aroma.

 The robust winter lettuce is not very susceptible to diseases.
 Occasionally, snails can attack it due to a lack of food alternatives.
 A slug fence can help with severe slug problems.
 In near-natural gardens, however, snails usually have sufficient wild herbs at their disposal and spare the purslane.
-If slugs do become a problem, you can find more tips on slug control and prevention here.
+If slugs do become a problem, you can find More Tips on Slug Control and Prevention here.

 Winter purslane starts to flower atthe end of March or beginning of April.
 The delicate white flowers are also edible and can be used to decorate salads and soups.
 However, you should not cut the plants after flowering, as they can develop a bitter aroma.

 Winter purslane has a fresh, nutty and slightly sour taste.
 With its mild aromas, it refines herb butter and quark.
 You can also use it for decorative salads, soups or green smoothies.
 This all-rounder can also be used as a substitute for spinach.
 It has many uses in a varied cuisine and invites you to experiment.
 There are no limits to your creativity!
 Winter purslane tastes best when eaten fresh.
-It will keep for around 5-7 days in a plastic container in the fridge.
+It will keep for around 5 - 7 days in a plastic container in the fridge.

 Winter purslane is a self-pollinator, it does not need insects to form fertile seeds.
 You have several options during seed formation: